This thread has been locked.

 TI currently does not support configuring any other drive strength besides the nominal (default) value for SDIO and LVCMOS buffers, as the nominal value is the only configuration at which chip-level STA (Static Timing Analysis) is closed.
 The nominal value corresponds to a 40Ω for SDIO and 60Ω for LVCMOS.
 The IBIS model has been updated to contain only drive strengths where the timing is closed internally.

-The SOC was designed for proper operation when using the default drive strength.
+The SOC has been currently configured for proper operation when using the default drive strength.

 Changing the drive strength may cause functional issues.
 Therefore, we currently do not support changing drive strengths.